mrcbq/portfolio-mobile-first/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [setting a repo module 1] <a name="about-project"></a>
+# 📖 [setting a repo module 1] <a name="Portfolio Mobile first version"></a>

-> Describe your project in 1 or 2 sentences.
+> This is the first mobile version of my portfolio

-**[setting a repo module 1]** is the first exercise for create a repo using the readme template form microiverse and setup a linter trought GH actions and using Hint as a local linter
+**[setting a repo module 1]** There is the first exercise for create a repo using the readme template from MS and setup a linter trought GH actions.

 ## 🛠 Built With <a name="built-with"></a>